abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 In service animals, it's called [intelligent disobedience](https://en.wikipedia.org/wiki/Intelligent_disobedience) and it keeps people from confusing a staircase with a cliff.
 That article also talks about 'Blink think choice voice', a safety mnemonic to guide children through disobeying a creepy adult.
 Young workplaces are in my experience bad at enabling disobedience, but also sorely need it.
+Startups can be paradoxically more authoritarian than well-run large companies.

-But channels for disobedience are useless without high quality people who have both domain skills and enough court sense to act selflessly some of the time.
+Channels for disobedience are useless without high quality people who have both domain skills and enough court sense to act selflessly some of the time.
 More on high quality people in the next section.

-## Promotion, punishment and people quality
+## Promotion and demotion

 Serious organizations are serious about promotion, and will seek to pack the org chart with competent people who can deal with authority and responsibility.
 At small companies experiencing management scuffles, promotion and hiring can be more about filling power vacuums and isolating enemies.